juliantroeps/search-everything-fork/README.md

 ### Previous Changelog

+** 8.2.2 **

+- Formatting

 ** 8.2.1 **

 - This fixes a problem where $terms with no elements led to broken SQL code.
-This is the case in a wordpress installation with woocommerce plugin installed.
-Searching for orders led to broken SQL code because apparently the $terms array contains no elements in this case.
+This is the case in a WordPress installation with woocommerce plugin installed.
+Searching for orders led to broken SQL code because apparently the
+  $terms array contains no elements in this case.

 ** 8.2 **

 - Removed external search because Zemata API doesn't seem to be available anymore which caused a fatal error on post publish

 ** 8.1.10 **